-Within the institutional funding market, investors have the ability to invest passively in loans held in a pool (Figure 1 (2)) or actively select particular loans (Figure 1 (3)).
-The passive funding pool is a subset of loans diverted away from the active markets based on prearranged institutional investment contracts and passive investment vehicles provided by the platform.
+Within the institutional funding market, investors have the ability to invest passively in loans held in a pool (Figure 1 (2)) or actively select particular loans (Figure 1 (3)).11 The passive funding pool is a subset of loans diverted away from the active markets based on prearranged institutional investment contracts and passive investment vehicles provided by the platform.
 Retail investors may only actively invest in loans (Figure 1 (5)).
 The loans allocated to the active funding markets (retail and institutional) are listed for funding in blocks at regular intervals (6:00 a.m., 10:00 p.m., 2:00 p.m., etc.).
-Investors race to commit to funding the loans (Balyuk and Davydenko, 2018), and many loans are funded within the first 60 seconds.
+Investors race to commit to funding the loans (Balyuk and Davydenko, 2019), and many loans are funded within the first 60 seconds.12 On LendingClub, loans that fail to garner full retail funding are funded by the platform (Figure 1 (6)), meaning that after passing the credit screen on the platform, borrowers are guaranteed funding.
+Importantly, this also suggests our results are not the byproduct of investor selection causing unfunded loans to fall out of our sample.

 Before 2012, marketplace lending platforms consisted of one combined active funding market and a passive funding market.
 In this early period, most investors were retail investors.
 Active investors fractionally funded loans in \$25 increments.
 The process was competitive, and as institutional investor participation increased in 2012, it became increasingly hard for retail investors to compete against automated investment tools implemented by institutional investors.
 Recognizing the opportunity for expansion, marketplace lending platforms diverted institutional investors to their own funding market.
 This second market, known as the whole loan market, required investors to fund loans in their entirety as opposed to the fractional funding market for retail investors.
 As a result of this dual market structure, platforms were forced to make an allocation decision between the investor groups.
-That is, the platform must choose to initially place a borrower loan request either in the whole loan market for institutional investors to fund or in the fractional loan market for retail investors to fund.
-Currently, both of the largest U.S. marketplace lending platforms that allow retail and institutional investment state that the allocation of loans between these markets is random.6
+That is, the platform chose to initially place a borrower loan request either in the whole loan market for institutional investors to fund or in the

-In some cases, the platforms allow unfunded loans in the institutional active funding market to be reallocated into the retail active funding market (Figure 1 (4)).
-The amount of time a loan is available to be actively funded varies from platform to platform and between the whole loan market and the fractional market.
-In general, institutional (whole loan) markets have up to 24 hours to fund loans before they are reallocated.
-This practice of reallocation occurs on platforms such as Funding Circle (Mohammadi and Shafi, 2017), Prosper (Balyuk and Davydenko, 2018), and LendingClub which is the MLP used in the current study.
+11 In some cases, the platforms allow unfunded loans in the institutional active funding market to be reallocated into the retail active funding market (Figure 1 (4)).

+12 The amount of time a loan is available to be actively funded varies from platform to platform and between the whole loan market and the fractional market.
+In general, institutional (whole loan) markets have up to 24 hours to fund loans before they are reallocated (Figure 1 (4)).
+This practice of reallocation occurs on platforms such as Funding Circle (Mohammadi and Shafi, 2017), Prosper (Balyuk and Davydenko, 2019), and LendingClub which is the primary MLP used in the current study.
 Retail (fractional) investors have 7-10 days to fund loans.
-On LendingClub, however, loans that fail to garner full retail funding are funded by the platform (Figure 1 (6)), meaning that after passing the credit screen on the platform, borrowers are guaranteed funding.